ricardoquesada/unijoysticle/DOCUMENTATION.md

 If you don't see two LEDs on the NodeMCU then:

-* Make sure it is not plugged into the Commmodore 64
+* Make sure it is NOT plugged into the Commmodore 64
 * Power it either:
-  * via the micro USB cable
+  * via the micro USB cable (recommended)
-  * or by using a barrel jack: from +5.5V to 12V with at least 500mA
+  * or by using the barrel jack: anything between 5.5V and 12V with at least 500mA should be Ok.
 * Press the RST (reset) button on the NodeMCU

-If that doesn't work, the probably your NodeMCU doesn't have the UniJoystiCle firmware.
+If that doesn't work (you don't see the two LEDs), probably your NodeMCU doesn't have the UniJoystiCle firmware.
 Go to the "Installing the firmware" section

 ### Joysticks don't work